web-platform-tests/wpt/docs/_running-tests/from-local-system.md

----
-layout: page
-title: Running Tests from the Local System
+# Running Tests from the Local System
----

 The tests are designed to be run from your local computer.